 When students are away from home for an extended time, they need assistance keeping up with their classwork.
-The St. Jude School Program by Chili’s staff is available to help students with their classwork while receiving treatment.
+The St. Jude Imagine Academy by Chili’s staff is available to help students with their classwork while receiving treatment.
 We will work with you to make this a smooth transition.
-We also offer services to help your student return back to school after treatment at St. Jude.
+We also offer services to help your student return to school after treatment at St. Jude.

 New Patient Assessment

 When new patients are admitted to St. Jude, we meet with them to determine if they need assistance with school services.
-If a need is identified, they are assigned a teacher who will coordinate with the home school while the patient is at the hospital.
-Our patients usually have home-bound school services in their home community or hospital-bound school services through St. Jude.
+If a need is identified, they are assigned a teacher or school advocacy coordinator who will coordinate with the home school.
+Our patients may receive home-bound school services in their home community, hospital-bound school services through St. Jude, or attend school regularly.

-If homebound services are needed either in the Memphis area or in the home community outside of Memphis, we can assist parents in arranging these services.
-The assigned teacher will be in contact with the community school personnel to determine necessary documentation for home-bound services and will assist the parents in providing the needed documentation.
+If homebound services are needed either in the Memphis area or in the home community outside of Memphis, we can assist caregivers in arranging these services.
+The assigned staff will be in contact with the community school personnel to determine necessary documentation for home-bound services and will assist the caregiver providing the needed documentation.

 The patient should stay enrolled in their home community school and be placed on home-bound status.
 St. Jude teachers will then take the place of the community teacher until the patient can return home.
 There is no charge for this service.